CONTRACT OF CARRIAGE

 Our published fare rules and regulations govern the calculation of the fare and other charges that apply to your itinerary.
 If your ticket is priced by seaborneairlines.com, a Seaborne agent, or a computer reservations system, these fare rules and regulations will be included in the calculation of the ticket price that we quote to you.

 - All reservations on Seaborne Airlines are confirmed and delivered electronically.

 - No person shall be entitled to transportation without a valid, confirmed reservation.
-No reservation shall be considered a confirmed reservation if purchase is not completed at least thirty (30) minutes prior to scheduled departure and until payment in full has been received.
-No reservation paid by credit card shall be considered a confirmed reservation if the transaction is not accepted by Seaborne Airlines for any reason, whether or not Passenger is notified that the reservation has been cancelled.
+No reservation shall be considered a confirmed reservation if the purchase is not completed at least thirty (30) minutes prior to scheduled departure and until payment in full has been received.
+No reservation paid by credit card shall be considered a confirmed reservation if the transaction is not accepted by Seaborne Airlines for any reason, whether or not Passenger is notified that the reservation has been canceled.

 - Name changes are only permitted in the case of refundable fares.
 All other reservations are non-transferable and non-assignable.
 Non-refundable fares may only be used by the Passenger named on the reservation at the time the reservation is made.

 - Seaborne Airlines reserves the right to refuse carriage to any person who has acquired a reservation in violation of applicable law or Seaborne’s rules and regulations.

 - Seat assignments are not guaranteed and are subject to change without notice.